KwatME/kwat/posts/Medicine/Exam/Psychiatric Interview/index.md

 ## Introduction

-"My name is Kwat Medetgul-Ernar.
-Please call me Kwat, like cumquat.
-I'm a medical student.
-And I'm here get talk to you, get to know you, and see if I can help you."

-"How should I call you?"
+My name is...

+Call me...

+I'm a...

+I'm here to...

+Call you?

-"I want to assure you that everything we talk about is confidential between us and the healthcare team, except when there is an immediate threat to someone."
+I want to assure you that everything we talk about is confidential between us and the healthcare team, except when there is an immediate threat to someone.

 ## Chief Complain

-"Can you tell me what's going on please?"
+?

 ## History of Present Illness

-"Can you talk more about it please?"

-"Can you tell me about how your mood has been please?"

-Ask questions and rebuild the story.
+Tell more?

+Mood?

+Build story

+## Medication

+What, how much, adherence?

-## Medications
+## Screening

-"Can you tell me what medications you are taking and how much please?"

-## Psychiatric Review of Systems

-Screen for anxiery
+Anxiery

 - Worry
 - Trouble relaxing
 - Irritability

-Screen for depression (1 required + 5)
+Depression (1 required + 5)

 - **I**nterests low (required)
 - **M**ood low (required)